top of page

 Doctor Instruction:

-You are a Foundation Year 2 Doctor working in General Practice.
+You are a doctor working in family medicine.
 Your next patient is Sally O'Reilly, a 35-year-old female who always feels tired.
 Please take a history and perform a relevant examination.

 Patient History: